Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Force Press the Power Off Slider on the Apple Watch

-2. Wait (around 10 seconds) till you see the Apple logo on the screen and then release the buttons.
+2. Wait about 10 seconds until the Apple logo appears, then release both buttons.

-3. Slowly count to 4 and press/hold only the side button until Erase All Content and Settings screen is shown.
-It may take around 20 seconds.
+3. Count to four, then press and hold just the side button until the Erase All Content and Settings screen appears (may take about 20 seconds).

 Press the Apple Watch's Side Button for 20 Seconds